Tri-Counties Genealogy & History by Joyce M. Tice

 PARKER - FAGAN, Corenne A.

-Age 61, of Elmira, NY, passed away Tuesday, October 28, 2008, at her home.
+Age 61, of Elmira, NY, died Tuesday, October 28, 2008, at her home.
 Corenne was born on December 9, 1946 in Elmira, daughter of the late Raymond Sr. and Corenne Parker.
 Survivors include her husband, Edward J. Fagan; brothers, Raymond Parker Jr. and David Parker.
 Corenne was predeceased by her siblings, Marian Hungerford, Robert Parker and Loring Parker.
 Family and friends are invited to call Monday, November 3, 2008, from 12 to 1 p.m. at the James D. Barrett Funeral Home.
 Funeral services will follow at 1 p.m. with Rev. Anne Mowery officiating.
 Interment will follow in Woodlawn Cemetery.
 Published in the Star-Gazette on 11/1/2008

 DANIEL J. PARKER, age 45 of Elmira, died very unexpectedly, at home, on Thursday, April 8, 2004.
 Dan was born July 1, 1958, the son of Nancy Parker Comfort and the late Alfred J. Parker.
 In addition to his father, he is predeceased by his father-in-law Thomas Golden and brother-in-law Frank Golden.
 Dan is survived by his wife of 25 years, Sue Golden Parker; children, Matthew John Parker, Katrina Sue “Katy” Parker and Jacob Francis Parker, all of Elmira; mother and step-father Nancy and Larry Comfort of Elmira; mother-in-law Elizabeth Golden of Elmira; sisters and brothers-in-law, Debby and Rich Swan of Horseheads and Julie and Bob Kriston of Lowman; sisters-in-law and brothers-in-law, Debra and Bruce Wilkinson of Austin, TX, Richard and Linda Golden of Warsaw, NY, Cindy and Dave Guyette of Elmira, Mary Ann and Mark Hitchcock of Elmira, Diane and Richard Augustine of Elmira and Beth and Michael Cantando of Horseheads, NY; special friend Bill Cronin of Elmira; along with several aunts, uncles, nieces, nephews, cousins; his family at Guthrie Medical Systems where he worked for 25 years as a computer analyst, and a host of many good friends.
 Dan was an intelligent man who loved his family and friends and was always there to help others.
 His father, who died in 1991, has always stayed close to his heart.
 Dan enjoyed life; he had a great sense of humor, love of music and special times at the lake.
 Friends are invited to McInerny Funeral Home, corner of Water and Walnut Sts., on Monday, April 12, 2004 from 1:00 P.M. to 3:00 P.M. and 6:00 P.M. to 9:00 P.M.
 A funeral service will be held at the funeral home on Tuesday, April 13, 2004 at 10:00 A.M. officiated by Father Edward Golden and Reverend Donald Hoff.
 Interment will follow at Woodlawn Cemetery.
 In lieu of flowers those wishing may make donations in Dan’s memory to the Dan Parker Children Scholarship fund, c/o Guthrie Federal Credit Union, 104 North Elmer Street, Sayre, PA. –Elmira Star Gazette.